matn7/CS-Notes/src/main/java/angular/README.md

 **Creating a new component**

-- Decorator - typescript features allowing you enhance elements you use in code.
+- Decorator - Typescript features allowing you to enhance elements you use in code.
-    - selector - html tag  which you will be able to use in other components.
+    - `selector` - html tag  which you will be able to use in other components.
-    - templateUrl - html template file path.
+    - `templateUrl` - html template file path.

 ```ts
 import { Component } from '@angular/core';